These rates, terms and conditions are accurate as of 11 January 2021.

 * “High Skills” covers any assignment in the medical, legal, performance, conference or mental health categories.

-- Value Added Tax (VAT) of 23% will be applied to all fees and charges.
+- Value Added Tax (VAT) will be applied to all fees and charges for Irish clients.

 - Travel expenses are charged where assignments take place outside of the County Dublin / Meath / Louth area; mileage will be charged at a rate of 39 cents per km.